 Enjoy a sailing trip on the Baltic Sea.
 Either go for a race with a catamaran, book a place on a yacht, a traditional sailing ship called a "Windjammer" or hire a sailing boat.
 Whatever you do an amazing event will await you.
 Surf and sailing schools offer courses and provide the necessary equipment.

-of 2-3 m.
-When they break on the many sand banks they are perfect for
+a height of two to three metres.
+When they break on the many sand banks they are perfect for jumps.

 Many surf schools are dotted around the coastline.
 They offer a wide range of courses and equipment like beginners, refreshers, advanced, one to one and special fun courses taught by surfing experts.

-day trips of deep sea fishing on the Baltic Sea to fish for cod, trout
+and several day trips of deep sea fishing on the Baltic Sea to fish for cod, trout or garpike.

 To fish on the Baltic and its banks fishing permit are required.
 These vary according to the Federal states you are fishing in, fish you want to catch and waters you want to fish in.
 Therefore please contact the local tourist information or fishing tour organisers.
 They will have all information necessary on what licence you will need and where to get it.